The 5 Things We Wish PTs, MDs, and Patients Knew About Pudendal Neuralgia and Pudendal Nerve Entrapment

 We do not have normative data on MRI’s for the pelvis or Pudendal Neuralgia.
 Many of us probably have scar tissue in our pelvis that does not cause symptoms.
 Without knowing what normal is, we cannot determine if someone needs surgery based solely on what is found on the MRI.
 We have often seen a MRI positive for scar tissue around the pudendal nerve on one side, but the patient’s symptoms were on the opposite side.
 We also see patients who have had 3 different MRIs from the “best” pudendal neuralgia MRI experts and received 3 different types of findings.
 MRIs CAN BE useful for ruling out other major issues such as a mass/tumor occupying space around the nerves.

 You don’t necessarily have to rush off to a pudendal surgeon right away for care.
 There are pelvic pain centers now that offer multimodal treatments that include conservative care involving one or many of these: pelvic physical therapy, medicines, injections, counseling/CBT, support with daily life challenges and much more.
 Or, one may have to find individual practitioners in their respective areas that can meet these needs.
 We suggest patients become their own advocates and look for medical providers who have experience with pelvic pain management – it may not be right in your neighborhood, but seek out the right care.
-But, there are cases when you may need to find others with more experience (see the list of resources here and #5).
+But, there are cases when you may need to find others with more experience.

 We often hear patients comparing treatments with each other or sharing their experiences.
 Each individual has a unique case and blanket statements can create more issues than solutions.
 Some of the common misleading statements are: